Index theory of uniform pseudodifferential operators: Uniform K -theory

 Since a bundle with a flat connection is trivially of bounded geometry, we get that $E \oplus E^\perp$ is of bounded geometry.
 And since a direct sum $E \oplus E^\perp$ of vector bundles is of bounded geometry if and only if both vector bundles $E$ and $E^\perp$ are of bounded geometry, we conclude that if $E$ is $C_b^\infty$-complemented, then both $E$ and its complement $E^\perp$ are of bounded geometry.
 It is also clear that if $E$ is $C_b^\infty$-complemented and $F \cong E$, then $F$ is also $C_b^\infty$-complemented.

 We will now prove the crucial fact that every vector bundle of bounded geometry is $C_b^\infty$-complemented.
 The proof is just the usual one for vector bundles over compact Hausdorff spaces, but we additionally have to take care of the needed uniform estimates.
 As a source for this usual proof the author used \cite[Proposition 1.4]{hatcher_VB}.
+But first we will need a technical lemma.

+\begin{lem} Let a covering $\{U_\alpha\}$ of $M$ with finite multiplicity be given.
+Then there exists a coloring of the subsets $U_\alpha$ with finitely many colors such that no two intersecting subsets have the same color. \end{lem}

+\begin{proof} Construct a graph whose vertices are the subsets $U_\alpha$ and two vertices are connected by an edge if the corresponding subsets intersect.
+We have to find a coloring of this graph with only finitely many colors where connected vertices do have different colors.

+To do this, we firstly use the theorem of de Bruijin--Erd\"{o}s stating that an infinite graph may be colored by $k$ colors if and only if every of its finite subgraphs may be colored by $k$ colors (one can use the Lemma of Zorn to prove this).

+Secondly, since the covering has finite multiplicity it follows that the number of edges attached to each vertex in our graph is uniformly bounded from above, i.e., the maximum vertex degree of our graph is finite.
+But this also holds for every subgraph of our graph, with the maximum vertex degree possibly only decreasing by passing to a subgraph.
+Now a simple greedy algorithm shows that every finite graph may be colored with one more color than its maximum vertex degree: just start by coloring a vertex with some color, go to the next vertex and use an admissible color for it, and so on. \end{proof}

 \begin{prop} Let $M$ be a manifold of bounded geometry and let $E \to M$ be a vector bundle of bounded geometry.

 Then $E$ is $C_b^\infty$-complemented. \end{prop}

 \begin{proof} Since $M$ and $E$ have bounded geometry, we can find a uniformly locally finite cover of $M$ by normal coordinate balls of a fixed radius together with a subordinate partition of unity whose derivatives are all uniformly bounded and such that over each coordinate ball $E$ is trivialized via a synchronous framing.
 This follows basically from Lemma \ref{lem:nice_coverings_partitions_of_unity}.